-Below is a list of communication hooks and events for the month of October that you can sue to reach new audiences and inform existing ones.
+Below is a list of communication hooks and events for the month of November that you can use to reach new audiences and inform existing ones.
 If you notice any omissions, please email us.

 Upcoming Media Hooks & Events

 During National Family Caregivers Month, it’s important to discuss our government's role in supporting caregivers.
 Cite the values of Community and Economic Security.

 - Messaging and communication tools: Caregiver Action Network's National Family Caregivers Month Theme 2019; NFC Month Social Media Kit; Background on National Family Caregivers Month; Caring Across Generations' Policy Agenda and Community is essential; Aspen Institute's post The U.S. Must Improve its Long-Term Care Industry and the documentary Care